 The Communication Disorders program provides an exciting environment for learning, growing and achieving your professional dreams.
 Faculty, students and clients are motivated and encouraged to reach their goals for competency enrichment and intellectual enlightenment.
 We see the best in faculty, students and clients, and help them to achieve this same vision and level of excellence.
 Dreaming and believing are the first steps to achieving.
 The faculty, staff and students at the University of Central Missouri invite you to become a part of our family and grow with us.

 This is an outstanding program in an outstanding university.
 Graduates of this program have excellent job opportunities in private practice, hospitals, rehabilitation clinics and schools, with close to 100% employment upon graduation.
 This is one of the fastest growing and needed professions in the country.
 The demand for our graduates far exceeds the number of job openings.
 We are always looking for aspiring students who are not afraid to be challenged.
 Follow this link to US Department of Labor Statistics' Occupational Handbook to see the employment outlook for speech-language pathology

 The Master of Science Degree Program in Communication Disorders is designed for the education and training of persons to enter the profession of speech language pathology.
 You will receive specific educational and clinical training to prepare you for the provision of services in education and health care settings, along with private practice.
-The Program in Communication Disorders admits students each semester.
+The Program in Communication Disorders admits students twice each year.
 Admission is based on your undergraduate academic record and other factors, such as instructor evaluations.
 Applicants without an undergraduate degree in communication disorders are encouraged to apply for fall admission.
 Refer to the following link for information on the MS Program in Communication Disorders.
 Graduate Catalog.